-6 weeks - 1-12 hours of independent study per week 8 weeks - 1-12 hours of independent study per week

-Additional Details

-Subject/Course Level: Public Health/Graduate

-Grading: The grading option will be decided by the instructor when the

-class is offered.

-Independent Research: Read Less [-] PB HLTH 375A School of Public Health Schoolwide Pedagogy Course 2 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 Skill development and professional preparation for graduate student instructors in public health courses.
+6 weeks - 1-12 hours of independent study per week 8 weeks - 1-12 hours of independent study per week Additional Details Subject/Course Level: Public Health/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Independent Research: Read Less [-] PB HLTH 375A School of Public Health Schoolwide Pedagogy Course 2 Units Terms offered: Fall 2022, Spring 2022, Fall 2021 Skill development and professional preparation for graduate student instructors in public health courses.
 Preparing for and leading discussion sections.
 Designing writing prompts.
 Preparing and creating problem sets.
 Working with students one-on-one.
 Grading students' writing and exams.
 Self assessment.
 Developing a course syllabus.
 Use of technology in public health classes.
 Required for first-time public health GSIs who are not participating in an SPH divisional pedagogy course.
-School of Public Health Schoolwide Pedagogy Course: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of session per week Additional Details Subject/Course Level: Public Health/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
-Formerly known as: Public Health 333 School of Public Health Schoolwide Pedagogy Course: Read Less [-] PB HLTH 375B Instructional Techniques in Biostatistics 2 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 Discussion and practice of techniques in teaching biostatistics as applied to public health topics.
+School of Public Health Schoolwide Pedagogy Course: Read More [+] Objectives & Outcomes Course Objectives: Assess student learning and grading student work fairly, consistently, and efficiently; Build confidence in your abilities to teach.
+Create and evaluate the effectiveness of discussion section plans that employ active learning strategies: Critically reflect upon teaching and learning experiences and explain your choices as a teacher; Describe and utilize a variety of teaching strategies and evaluation methods, ncluding: Develop a "toolbox" of teaching articles, resources and activities for future use: and.
+Develop learning objectives for classroom activities and assignments; Develop skills and demonstrate strategies to facilitate a more inclusive learning environment to meet the needs of diverse students Develop skills in giving constructive feedback to peers on teaching; Engage in collaborative learning to identify, discuss, evaluate and engage in teaching strategies designed for online or in-person class sessions; Identify your teaching strengths and areas for development; Reflect on your own identity, positionality and power and the role it plays in the classroom by learning about racism, anti-racism, inclusion, implicit bias, stigma, etc. Utilize feedback and assessment tools to improve teaching; Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Public Health/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
+Instructors: Lachance, Sheats Formerly known as: Public Health 333 School of Public Health Schoolwide Pedagogy Course: Read Less [-] PB HLTH 375B Instructional Techniques in Biostatistics 2 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 Discussion and practice of techniques in teaching biostatistics as applied to public health topics.
 Instructional Techniques in Biostatistics: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Public Health/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
 Instructor: Lahiff Formerly known as: Public Health 300 Instructional Techniques in Biostatistics: Read Less [-]